Families & Children Ministry

 Every Pop-Up event is a little different.
 Most are held outdoors and are themed on a Bible story.
 Games, crafts, and music are common elements, but there’s always something a little out of the box!

 Children 6th grade and older are served by our youth programs.
-Click here [link] to see what we offer for our youth!

 We would love to have your help!
 No particular experience or knowledge is required, and we can always welcome more help in our programs.
 Volunteers for children’s ministry programs are required to be certified according to our Miriam Project standards, which include training, registration, and a background check.